Pulmonary Valve Repair and Replacement

 What is pulmonary valve repair and replacement?

-Surgical procedures to fix or replace the pulmonary valve in the heart.
+Surgical procedures to fix or replace the pulmonary valve, which regulates blood flow from the heart to the lungs.

 Why is pulmonary valve repair or replacement needed?

-Shortness of breath, fatigue, chest pain, and palpitations.
+Shortness of breath, fatigue, chest pain, palpitations, and swelling in the legs and ankles, among others.

-What are risks of pulmonary valve repair and replacement?
+What are the risks associated with pulmonary valve repair and replacement?

-Can pulmonary valve repair and replacement be done minimally invasively?
+Can pulmonary valve repair or replacement be performed minimally invasively?

 If you have any feedback, please get in touch.